tati-/AI_assisted_bridge_inspection/src/bridge_component_segmentation/README.md

 ## Usage

 The code is divided in a number of modules.
-1. `semantic_segm_pipeline.py` is the most loaded script of all.
-It trains and then tests a model, on either real or synthetic data.
-If a model is given as argument, along with the flaf `--finetune`, the existing model is finetuned.
+1. `train.py` is the most loaded script of all.
+It trains a model, on either real or synthetic data.
+If a model is given as argument, along with the flag `--finetune`, the existing model is finetuned.
 Many of the model specifications and the dataset to train on are given as arguments to the script.
-2. `test_pipeline.py`.
-Takes as argument a model and a data directory (assuming [this](#data_struct) structure), and tests the model.
-This functionality is included by default in point 1., but exists also seperately to allow for more tests.
+2. `test.py`.
+Takes as argument one or more models and a data directory (assuming [this](#data_struct) structure), and tests the model.
 3. `split dataset.py`.
 Given a datapath with [this](#data_struct) structure, transforms it in the training appropriate (creates `train`, `validation` and `test` folders, and distributes the data with a 60-20-20 training-validation-testing split ratio.)
 4. `tfKeras2onnx.py`.
 Takes a tensorflow keras model (SavedModel format), and transforms it into ONNX.
 5. `test_onnx.py`.
 Useful for debugging, takes as input an ONNX model and tests it with one or more test images.